yunruse/pxdlib/docs/api/Layer.md

 <a id="GroupLayer"></a>
 ## GroupLayer

 A `GroupLayer` contains nothing other than its children; its coordinates and size are only given as reference.
-Identical to `PXDFile`, the following methods and attributes are given:
+Identical to `PXDFile`, the following methods are given:

-- `children` is a list of the top-level layers, ordered as seen in the document.
+- `children` is a list of the child layerss
-- `all_layers()` provides a list of _all_ layers in the document, ordered as seen in the document.
+- `all_layers()` provides a list of _all_ layers in the group;
+- `find(name)` will find the first layer with a given name.

 <a id="VectorLayer"></a>
 ## VectorLayer